FREQUENTLY ASKED QUESTIONS

 For general inquiries here

 Once you have created your account, you can complete your application in one go or you can complete it in parts.
-The system will automatically save your work as you go so when you want to return to complete the application, just return to your application page and enter in your login credentials and it will return to where you left off.
+The system will automatically save your work as you go so when you want to return to complete the application, just return to your application page and enter your login credentials and it will return to where you left off.
 When you complete your application, please ensure that you press Submit.

-It is really important to finish the application form and submit it on or before 31 August.
+You must finish the application form and submit it on or before 31 August.
 If you have a problem with a question, contact us.
 All discussions will be confidential.

 You must be at least 18 years of age and younger than 27 years of age on 20 January in each year for which the scholarship is sought.